kubedb/docs/docs/guides/mongodb/scaling/horizontal-scaling/sharding.md

 mops-hscale-down-shard   HorizontalScaling   Successful   81s
 ```

 We can see from the above output that the `MongoDBOpsRequest` has succeeded.
-If we describe the `MongoDBOpsRequest` we will get an overview of the steps that were followed to scale down the the database.
+If we describe the `MongoDBOpsRequest` we will get an overview of the steps that were followed to scale down the database.

 ```bash
 $ kubectl describe mongodbopsrequest -n demo mops-hscale-down-shard